SarafAnzumShreya/shreya/content/publications/preprint/index.md

 slides: ""
 ---

-This work is driven by the results in my [previous paper](/publications/conference-paper/) on LLMs.
+This work builds on my previous conference papers on brain tumor detection, advancing to an interpretable, augmentation-free model for clinical deployment.

 > [!NOTE]
 > Create your slides in Markdown - click the *Slides* button to check out the example.